MichaelDemidov/LazarusKeyboardLayout/README.md

 Files
 -----
 The module `keyboardlayout.pas` contains this function and the auxiliary routines necessary for its operation.
-I tested it under Windows 10 and ALT Linux.
+I tested it under Windows 10 and ALT Linux 10.

 Folder `demo` belong to the demo project that illustrates the use of this procedure.